How to Relieve Pain From Lymphedema

-It was lymphedema, a chronic condition that impacts 3 to 5 million Americans.
-This painful and uncomfortable swelling of the arms and fingers, which can also be present in the legs and feet, occurs after a patient’s lymph nodes are removed as a necessary part of surgery.
-It’s most common in breast cancer patients, but occurs after other types of cancer and non-cancer surgery.
+Lymphedema is a disease that causes painful and uncomfortable swelling of the arms, fingers, legs or feet, and commonly occurs after a patient’s lymph nodes are removed as a necessary part of surgery.
+It is most common in breast cancer patients, but occurs after other types of cancer and non-cancer surgeries.

-“I’m very active and I’m not going to let my lymphedema define me or limit me,” she said.
+“I’m very active and I’m not going to let my lymphedema define me or limit me,” she says.

 Lymphatic fluid circulates through the body to remove waste, bacteria and other unwanted substances.
 “Edema” refers to the swelling or buildup of excessive fluids.
 Lymphedema occurs after several lymph nodes are removed, or in the natural absence or impairment of them.
 The lymphatic systems of some patients can no longer manage the fluid, which builds up and collects in the arm or other areas of the body, causing swelling and pain.

-The location of the sentinel nodes “is different for everyone,” Agnese said, adding lymph nodes vary in size, but are small and kidney bean shaped.
+The location of the sentinel nodes “is different for everyone,” Agnese says, adding that lymph nodes vary in size, but are small and kidney bean shaped.
 “And they can blend in with fat, which makes them hard to find.”

 Patients are injected with a low-level, radioactive blue dye that surgeons use to find the first two or three lymph nodes on the “road map.”
 If cancer is not present in these sentinel nodes, there is no need to remove additional lymph nodes.
 And, the fewer lymph nodes that are removed, the less likely a patient is to develop lymphedema.